USS Kentucky (SSBN-737)

-USS Kentucky (SSBN-737) is a United States Navy Ohio-class ballistic missile submarine which has been in commission since 1991.
+USS Kentucky (hull number SSBN-737) is a United States Navy Ohio-class ballistic missile submarine which has been in commission since 1991.
 She is the third U.S. Navy ship to be named for Kentucky, the 15th state.

 Construction and commissioning

 The contract to build Kentucky was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut, on 13 August 1985 and her keel was laid down there on 18 December 1987.
 She was launched on 11 August 1990, sponsored by Carolyn Pennebaker Hopkins, who used a custom blend of Kentucky bourbon whiskey, mixed for the occasion, rather than the traditional bottle of champagne to christen Kentucky.
 She was commissioned on 13 July 1991, with Captain Michael G. Riegel commanding the Blue Crew and Captain Joseph Henry commanding the Gold Crew.